 Planning and Building Control

 In East Lindsey we have a vast and fascinating heritage.
-This can be seen throughout our towns, villages and within the wider landscape.
-It is important that this heritage is preserved and enhanced so that future generations can continue to enjoy it.
-To ensure local heritage is given due consideration during development we have two specialist Officers, who provide advice relating to all types of heritage asset.
+This can be seen throughout our towns and villages and within the wider landscape.
+It is important that our heritage is preserved and enhanced so that future generations can continue to enjoy it.

 Residents can help shape the development and growth of their local area through the production of a Neighbourhood Development Plan, neighbourhood Development Order or Community Right to Build Order.